dgc-network/coliving-protocol/eth-contracts/README.md

-Coliving has two sets of contracts - the one in this directory, which runs on Ethereum mainnet in production, and the one [here](https://github.com/dgc-network/coliving-protocol/tree/master/contracts) which runs on POA mainnet in production.
+Coliving has two sets of contracts - the one in this directory, which runs on Ethereum mainnet in production, and the one [here](https://github.com/dgc-network/coliving-protocol/tree/master/contracts) which runs on DATA mainnet in production.

 The smart contracts in this directory implement the Coliving ERC-20 token, staking functionality, service